Air France flight 447

 The pilots’ training for high altitude stalls was non-existent.
 They were not trained to deal with the “alternate law” which is triggered on Airbus aircraft when the autopilot disengages.
 Their basic flying skills and airmanship (understanding of flight physics, knowledge of the airplane, its protection models, ability to diagnose unusual situations, etc.) were relatively low, despite non-negligible job experience (2900 hours on commercial jets for the most junior pilot, 6500 for the second most experienced).

 The pitot tubes that iced up prior to the accident had been known to be susceptible to icing for several years, but this issue was not classified as a “catastrophic” or “hazardous” failure condition, because pilots were assumed to obtain timely information on the loss or reliable airspeed and to possess the necessary airmanship skills to implement the associated checklist6.
-Once a replacement part with superior performance was available, Air France put in place a programme to replace them in their aircraft, but the affected aircraft had not yet been retrofitted (the maintenance work was planned for the week after the accident occurred…).
+Once a replacement part with superior performance became available, Air France put in place a programme to replace them in their aircraft, but the affected aircraft had not yet been retrofitted (the maintenance work was planned for the week after the accident occurred…).
 The regulator EASA had not, at that time, made their replacement obligatory.

 The accident led to a number of technical or technological changes in the airline industry: